This page uses javascript to help render elements, if you have problems please enable javascript.

 I am an employee at Disneyland.
 How do I know if I am receiving Disney Aspire?

-Contact your Disney Aspire Coach to confirm if you are eligible and award amount.
-Please note that Disney Aspire is a last payer tuition and fee waiver, it will only cover the remainder of tuition and fees after any other Financial Aid or scholarships.
+Please note: Disney Aspire is a last payer tuition and fee waiver, it will only cover the remainder of tuition and fees after any other Financial Aid or scholarships.

 My Guild Application was approved, when will I be tagged by CSUF to have my tuiton and fees covered?